OfficeDev/office-js-docs-pr/docs/outlook/debug-ui-less.md

 ## Configure and run the debugger

 Now that you've enabled debugging on your add-in, you're ready to configure and run the debugger.
 For instructions on how to do this, select one of the following options that applies to your webview control.
-For information about how to determine what webview control is used on your development computer, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
+For information about how to determine what webview control is used on your development computer, see [Browsers and webview controls used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

 - If your add-in runs in the embedded webview control from Edge Legacy (EdgeHTML), see [Microsoft Office Add-in Debugger Extension for Visual Studio Code](../testing/debug-with-vs-extension.md).